sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 For some reason, these `split('\n')` calls, which I've used in the past, give one extra blank (`""`) string at the end of the returned Vector.

 For Phraze, this is a pretty serious problem because it means that one "word" in every list is a blank list.
 Thus a user could ask for a 6-word passphrase and get what is effectively a 5-word passphrase if one of the words is the blank word.

-This was a difficult bug to discover.
-And I even had trouble recreating it.
-But given the stakes, I had to fix it somehow.

-### Fixing it
+A tricky bug to discover!

+#### Fixing this bug

 I could have written in a check for blank words, but that felt like treating the symptom rather than the underlying cause.
 And I knew that none of the included lists had any blank lines.